victorVerlaenen/Snake-genetic-algorithm/README.md

   record is the highest score achieved by the individual.

 # Selection:
-  I chose to run each snake for a fixed 5000 steps, more would result in a more accurate fitness function but it would take more time.
+  I chose to run each snake for a fixed 201 steps, more would result in a more accurate fitness function but it would take more time.
-  Choose the 10 best individuals according to the fitness function to create the next generation.
+  Choose the 50% best individuals according to the fitness function to create the next generation.

 # Crossover:
   Randomly select 2 snakes from the top 10 to crossover till the population size of 50 is achieved again.
   Take a random number between 0 and 1.
 If the number is smaller than 0.5 we take the weight of the father and otherwise we take the weight of the mother.

-THIS IS ALL UNDER PROGRESS SO CHANGES ARE GOING TO HAPPEN
+The snake seems to improve for a while but then just stops.
+(Sadly the program is not working entirely correct)